mlengineershub/MNLI-MultiModel-Benchmark/README.md

 1. **TF-IDF Model**: A simple model that uses TF-IDF features and a neural network classifier.
 2. **Bi-LSTM with Attention**: A bidirectional LSTM model with attention mechanism.
-3. **Naive Bayes Model**: A simple and interpretable model that uses TF-IDF features with Multinomial Naive Bayes classifiers.
+3. **Decision Tree Model**: A simple and interpretable model that uses TF-IDF features with a decision tree classifier.
+4. **Transformer Model**: A transformer-based model (implementation in progress).
+5. **BERT Model**: A BERT-based model (implementation in progress).

 ## Configuration